HueSamai/silang/README.md

 print div(10, 2); // will print 'novalue'
 ```

-Okay let's go over all the built-in functions now.
+Let's go over all the built-in functions now. (there aren't very many)
 ```javascript
 var list = [1, 2, 3];